You Can't Kill Stephen King: Reception

 DVD Talk gave a mostly favorable review for the film, writing that while it wasn't "outstanding" the film was overall enjoyable and "a well-made and good looking film" as long as viewers did not have overly high expectations.
-HorrorNews.net was more negative in their review, criticized the film for being neither innovative nor artistic while also praising it for embracing the "obvious clichés".
+HorrorNews.net was more negative in their review, criticizing the film for being neither innovative nor artistic while also praising it for embracing the "obvious clichés".